PKU-MARL/HARL/README.md

 ## Overview

 HARL algorithms are our novel solutions to achieving effective multi-agent cooperation in the general *heterogeneous-agent* settings, without relying on the restrictive *parameter-sharing* trick.

-As shown in our first paper, HARL algorithms with the standard MARL objective enjoy the **monotonic improvement of joint return** and **convergence to Nash Equilibrium (NE)** guarantees granted by the provably correct **Heterogeneous-Agent Trust Region Learning (HATRL)** and **Heterogeneous-Agent Mirror Learning (HAML)** theories, thus providing a more robust and stable approach to cooperative multi-agent reinforcement learning.
-To further enhance exploration, we incorporate the maximum entropy principle into our framework, leading to the development of the **Maximum Entropy Heterogeneous-Agent Mirror Learning (MEHAML)** theory and the HASAC algorithm, as presented in our second paper.
-We establish that any MEHAML-derived algorithm, including HASAC, possesses the desired properties of **monotonic improvement of joint entropy-regularized objective** and **convergence to quantal response equilibrium (QRE)**.
-Experiment results confirm their superior effectiveness for coordinating heterogeneous agents compared to strong baselines such as MAPPO and QMIX.
-The following figure is an illustration of the *sequential update scheme* employed by HARL algorithms to achieve coordinated agent updates.
+### Key features

+- HARL algorithms achieve coordinated agent updates by employing the *sequential update scheme*, different from the simultaneous update scheme utilized by MAPPO and MADDPG.
+- HARL algorithms enjoy theoretical guarantees of monotonic improvement and convergence to equilibrium, ensuring their efficacy in promoting cooperative behavior among agents.
+- Both on-policy and off-policy HARL algorithms, exemplified by HAPPO and HASAC respectively, demonstrate superior performance across a wide range of benchmarks.

+The following figure is an illustration of the *sequential update scheme*
 <div align="center">
   <img src="./assets/maad_sus_3_23.png" width="100%"/>
 </div>

-For more details, please refer to [our papers](http://arxiv.org/abs/2304.09870) (HASAC paper coming soon).
+For more details, please refer to our [HARL](http://arxiv.org/abs/2304.09870) and [MEHAML](https://arxiv.org/abs/2306.10715) papers.

 ## Installation